How does the forest sector contribute to Canada’s economy?

-- generated more than $1.4 billion in revenue for provincial and territorial governments in 2016
+- The forest sector generated about $1.9 billion in revenue for provincial and territorial governments in 2018.

 Sources and information

 - National Forestry Database.
-Revenues, Table 8.1 Statement of revenues from the sale of timber from provincial Crown land, by jurisdiction (accessed July 3, 2018).
+Revenues, Table 8.1 Statement of revenues from the sale of timber from provincial Crown land, by jurisdiction. (accessed March 16, 2020).

 - Statistics Canada.
 2016 Census of Population (special extraction, April 20, 2018).

-- Natural Resources Canada–Canadian Forest Service calculations are based on Statistics Canada, 2016 Census of Population.
+- Natural Resources Canada–Canadian Forest Service calculations for Indigenous employment are based on Statistics Canada’s 2016 Census of Population.

 - These values refer to the number of people “employed,” not “in the labour force,” which includes those “unemployed.”

-- “Indigenous” refers to persons who are First Nations (North American Indian), Métis or Inuk (Inuit) and/or those who are Registered or Treaty Indians (that is, registered under the Indian Act), and/or those who have membership in a First Nation or Indian band.
+- Indigenous refers to people who are First Nations (North American Indian), Métis, Inuk (Inuit,), and/or those who are Registered or Treaty Indians (that is, registered under the Indian Act), and/or those who have membership in a First Nation or Indian band.